 gfxCardStatus solves this problem by allowing the user to switch between graphics subsystems at will.
-However, the developer notes that the switching functionality has been “found to cause a few minor temporary issues upon use at times.”
+However, the developer notes that the switching functionality may “cause a few minor temporary issues.”